Micro Green Salad with Herb Vinaigrette and Sauteed Shrimp

 Method

-2. Heat 1 tablespoon of oil in a large skillet over medium heat.
+1. Heat the chicken broth in a medium saucepan and keep warm over low heat.2.
+Heat 1 tablespoon of oil in a large skillet over medium heat.
 Add 1/2 onion and 1 clove garlic, cook, stirring, until translucent, about 5 minutes.
 Add the fresh mushrooms, herbs and butter.
 Sauté for 3 to 5 minutes until lightly browned, season with salt and pepper.
 Drizzle in truffle oil then add the dried porcini mushrooms which were reconstituted in1 cup of warm chicken broth.
 Season again with salt and fresh cracked pepper.
 Sauté 1 minute then remove from heat and set aside.

 3. Coat a saucepan with remaining 2 tablespoons of oil.
 Sauté the remaining 1/2 onion and garlic clove.
 Add the rice and stir quickly until it is well-coated and opaque, 1 minute.
 This step cooks the starchy coating and prevents the grains from sticking.
 Stir in wine and cook until it is nearly all evaporated.